Rebuilding Our School Community: Navigating the New Normal

-By Denine Goolsby and Joe Gerics
+By Denine Goolsby, Joe Gerics and Dorothy Morelli

 “Relationships among educators within a school range from healthy to vigorously healthy to dangerously competitive.
 Strengthen those relationships, and you improve professional practice.” - Roland S. Barth

 One of the initial directives from the COVID-19 pandemic was shelter-in-place.
 To fuel this approach, life as we knew it changed immediately.
-Many of the venues that were a part of our normal lives were no longer available to us.
-We could not eat out in restaurants, go to movies, enjoy fellowship in churches, attend plays or concerts, and the list continued to grow.
-Suddenly, we found ourselves confined to our homes simply because there was nowhere else to go.
-Shelter-in-place limited the opportunities to spend time together.
-For educators, our relationships with our students and colleagues were snatched from us without any warning.
-They were just gone.
+We could not attend family events, eat out in restaurants, go to movies, enjoy fellowship in churches, attend plays or concerts, and the list continued to grow.
+Suddenly, we found ourselves confined to our homes.
+During this period of the pandemic, there was also a heightened awareness of racial injustice, and a highly contentious presidential election.
+This compounded the stress that was being felt across the nation.
+Coupled with this educators also felt the loss of relationships with our students and colleagues.
+They were snatched from us without any warning.
+There continues to be many losses even now.